NREL/pysam/docs/index.rst

 For information on versions, updates and matching SAM releases, please see `Release notes <https://github.com/NREL/pysam/blob/master/RELEASE.md>`_

 * **Version 2.0 and Upgrading from Older Versions**: Between major version changes, in addition to new features, modules and bug fixes, the group to which a variable belongs may change.
-The groups should stabilize after the initial releases.
-Please see :doc:`Version` for more details.

 .. toctree::